 This will be assessed for evidence of motivation for and understanding of the proposed area of study and the ability to present a reasoned case in English.

-Two essays of 2,000 to 2,500 words each
+Two written submissions, a minimum of 2,000 words to a maximum of 2,500 words each

 References/letters of recommendation: